Leisure Suit Larry: Box Office Bust: Reception

 Leisure Suit Larry: Box Office Bust was met with highly unfavorable reviews.
 Aggregating review websites GameRankings and Metacritic gave the Xbox 360 version 26.08% and 25/100, the PC version 20.22% and 20/100 and the PlayStation 3 version 16.00% and 17/100.
+It is the lowest rated PlayStation 3 game on Metacritic.

 Chris Walters of GameSpot described the game as "Mindless, repetitive gameplay and a truly atrocious sense of humor help Leisure Suit Larry live up to its name—it's a total bust" while Charles Onyett expressed his opinion on his review of the game on IGN as "The lowest rating numbers here at IGN are reserved for games with nearly no redeeming qualities or interesting ideas, with next to nothing enjoyable to offer players, and which under no circumstances should be purchased by anyone.
 Leisure Suit Larry: Box Office Bust is, without a doubt, one of those games."

 GameTrailers gave the game a 2.3 out of 10, making it the lowest-rated game on the website; it also described the game as "A horrible joke in and of itself, if you buy Leisure Suit Larry: Box Office Bust the joke will be on you.
 We can think of a good number of other uses for your two hands; and we're using ours to give this stinker two thumbs way down."

 Official Xbox Magazine (UK) gave the game a 1 out of 10, calling it an "astroturd" of a game.
 They also stated it was their worst-rated game of the year so far, as well as going as far as to say that it was the worst game on the Xbox 360 console thus far.

 Al Lowe thanked Vivendi Games on his website for keeping him away from what he called "the latest disaster".